 Smart NSW Case Study Library

 The Smart NSW Case Study Library is a resource showcasing great outcomes for people and places enabled by smart technology and data solutions.
-Visit the library to see examples of relevant projects in this discover stage.
+Browse the library online to see examples of relevant projects in the design stage.

 The SmartNSW Masterclass series is building a confident, skilled public sector workforce, able to use technology and data as core business.
 Relevant sessions are highlighted below.